 Hiraya 'Ia' del Rosario-Gust, Professional Implementer, EOS/Managing Director, GetCre8ive and StraightArrow Corp.

 Ia is a champion of Filipino creativity.
 She built a successful corporate career before eventually going down the entrepreneurial path.
 Her passion is in building businesses that support the creative industries and showcase the creative talent of Filipinos.
 She is the visionary at StraightArrow, a pioneer in Creative Process Outsourcing, and at GetCre8ive, the Philippine representative of Getty Images and Platinum-tiered Partner of Adobe.

 Having gone through the challenges of starting businesses from scratch, Ia is also very passionate about helping other entrepreneurs succeed and is a Professional Implementer of the Entrepreneurial Operating System (EOS).
 She is a recipient of the 38th Agora Awards for Outstanding Achievement in Entrepreneurship – Medium Scale Category.

 Lenise Logan, Senior Art Advisor, Kalpa Art Advisors

-She has and currently coaches the CEOs of Art/Tech based companies such as TWYLA and portion.io as well as their staff.
-She continues her commitment to the Arts by coaching individual Artists and Creatives to new opportunities and unprecedented goals.
+She coaches the CEOs of Art/Tech based companies such as TWYLA and portion.io as well as their staff.
+She continues her commitment to the arts by coaching individual artists and creatives to new opportunities and unprecedented goals.

-Tom is currently the Chief Imagination Officer of CARVE, a digital agency that brings brands and businesses strategies to life.
+Tom is currently the Chief Imagination Officer of CARVE, a digital agency that brings brands' and businesses' strategies to life.
 The agency’s work is centered on three major areas — web, digital marketing and design.
-It has built membership sites for people as well as funnels and campaigns.
+It has built membership sites for people, as well as funnels and campaigns.
 In short, all the digital requirements to fix a problem or achieve a certain goal.
-Tom has been doing this for 4 years and has worked with different industries and niches.
+Tom has been doing this for four years and has worked with different industries and niches.